oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## A.2  Example 2:  <u>Command / Response Exchange</u>

-The example  messages in A.2.1 and A.2.2 illustrate the process of an OpenC2 Producer publishing a command to a channel for a specific device type, `oc2/cmd/device_type/alpha`, with
-Quality of Service level 1.
-A similar exchange would then occur between the broker and every device subscribed to `oc2/cmd/device_type/alpha`to distribute the command to the intended recipients.
-The examples assume a notional device type named "Alpha" exists and that one or more devices of that types are subscribed to the appropriate `device_type` channel.
+The example messages in A.2.1 and A.2.2 illustrate the process of an OpenC2 Producer publishing a command to the channel for a specific actuator profile.
+The examples assume the existence of a notional device identified as `abc123` that implements the `iota` AP, and that one or more such devices are subscribed to the corresponding command topic `oc2/cmd/ap/iota`.
+The example messages show the exchange between the Orchestrator publishing the command and the MQTT broker.
+A similar exchange then occurs between the broker and every Consumer device subscribed to `oc2/cmd/ap/iota` to distribute the command to the intended recipients.

-The response message in the sequence diagram below is published with a QoS of 1, which requires the broker to respond to the PUBLISH packet with a PUBACK packet.
-If response messages are sent with QoS of 0 no reply from the broker would be required.
+The command and response messages in the sequence diagram below are published with a QoS of 1, which requires the recipient to respond to the PUBLISH packet with a PUBACK packet.
+If the  messages were sent with QoS of 0 no reply from the recipient would be required.

 ![Basic Interaction Sequence](./images/req_rsp.png)

-### A.2.1: Orchestrator PUBLISHes a Command to All Devices of Type "alpha"
+### A.2.1: Orchestrator PUBLISHes a Command to All Devices Implementing AP `iota`

 > **NOTE:** This example shows the required information for the MQTT